karanindulkar/my-first-repository/README.md

 # Learning git

 Hello World I love Git!
-This is my first repository
+This is my first repository!
-Liking it so far
+Liking it so far!